 A script is included in the image that uses the blue LED furthest from the Ethernet connector on the BBB and the green LED on the RPi2 to send the assigned local Ethernet IP address in Morse code at boot-up.
 At boot it starts the heartbeat blink and then sends a Morse "HI" twice followed by the IP address.
 The address is in four groups.
 The groups separated by periods.
 So 192.168.0.132 would be sent as - HI HI 192 168 0 123 This sequence is repeated three times.
 If you miss it you can always reboot.
 It comes up approximately 15-20 seconds after power is applied.
 Sometimes it is easier to read the LED if you mask the others which might confuse you.
 If you don't want to use a terminal and you can't read morse code then you can read the initial IP address from your router.

 An Ethernet connection can be established with the either board via ssh from Putty, WINscp, or any ssh terminal program.
+Note that the RPi3 has to initially be setup using a terminal or WIRED ethernet as the wireless is not setup initially.
 The image is setup to acquire an IP address via DHCP from your local network and the ssh port is set to 222 (changeable later in the setup).
 You will need to determine what address the BBB has acquired.
 If you have not determined the IP address from the methods described so far you can use your router.
 Login to your Internet router and look at the status for DHCP connections.
 Most routers have a start address for DHCP connections and if you cannot determine the correct address from the list you can always just try each address starting from the first dhcp IP address your router assigns.
 Only one will respond to port 222 and you should then first get a message warning about the authenticity of the connection.
 Answer yes to connect and you should get the login prompt.
 Here is what my Buffalo DD-WRT routers dhcp list looks like -

 Active Clients Hostname IP Address MAC Address Conn.
 Count Ratio * 192.168.0.204 cc:6d:a0:b1:a3:26 1 0% * 192.168.0.120 b8:27:eb:1a:d3:bc 3 0% BBB-Allstar 192.168.0.212 1c:ba:8c:a0:c3:5f 16 0% ---------- This is what will appear for the BBB * 192.168.0.8 00:14:bf:43:91:1a 2 0% * 192.168.0.57 70:71:bc:4b:ae:f4 95 2% * 192.168.0.124 00:03:2d:05:fc:b0 83 2% * 192.168.0.2 00:19:d1:02:17:8f 5 0% * 192.168.0.132 1c:ba:8c:a0:c3:5f 59 0% Chromecast 192.168.0.203 6c:ad:f8:14:bd:d5 3 0%